-A maximum of 12 participants will be selected from the nominations submitted by SNPA member newspapers before June 24.
+Twelve participants were selected from nominations submitted by SNPA member newspapers.

 This four-day SNPA Leadership Academy – to be held July 29-Aug.
 1 in St. Petersburg, Fla. – will take a deep dive into mastering leadership skills needed to succeed in top management positions at newspapers.MORE